How Prices Changed Since Trump Took Office

 If you're not ready to buy just yet or you're considering renting instead of downsizing, another encouraging sign is the slightly slower pace of rent increases.
 In 2025, average rents climbed 2.6%.
 That's much slower than the 3.9% increase in 2024 and 5.7% spike in 2023.
 Though your monthly rent is still likely sitting about 30% higher than it was pre-pandemic.

-Overall trends: Utility bills and home insurance continued to surge, but mortgage rates, rent, and home prices stabilized somewhat in 2025.
+Overall trends: Utility bills and home insurance continued to surge.
+Mortgage rates, rent, and home prices all rose, too, but the pace of inflation in those areas stabilized somewhat in 2025.

-How transportation prices changed in Trump's first year
+How transportation prices changed in Trump's second term

-Those gas savings might be slightly offset by your rising car insurance rates.
-Premiums rose 2.41% over the year.
+Those higher fuel prices are paired with rising car insurance rates.
+Premiums rose 2.41% over 2025.
 That modest bump means your bill may be higher, but rates aren't spiking nearly as much as home insurance premiums.

-Overall trends: Buying a car is expensive, but the cost to insure it and fuel it are fairly steady.
+Overall trends: Buying a car is expensive, and the cost to insure it and fuel it are getting more expensive, too.

 Income